 Dubai vs. Abu Dhabi – Which Is Best For You?

 Dubai vs. Abu Dhabi is a common dilemma when visiting The United Arab Emirates (UAE).
 So which is best, Dubai or Abu Dhabi?
-The answer is it depends – but this guide will help you decide which is best for you!
+The answer depends – but this guide will help you decide which is best for you!
 Both Dubai and Abu Dhabi offer unique experiences!

 Dubai is much bigger and has more entertainment options, nightlife, family activities, luxury hotels, and plenty of budget options.
 In contrast, Abu Dhabi is slightly more expensive.